abzanganeh/flask_ml_website/README.md

 4. **Add article image**: `static/images/blog/your-article.jpg`

-5. **Push to GitHub** - automatic deployment will update the live site
+5. **Push to GitHub** - automated testing will validate blog functionality and deployment will update the live site

 ## Features in Detail